FlavScents AInsights Entry for Ethyl Pentadecanoate (CAS: 41114-00-5)

 6. Regulatory Status (Regional Overview)

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; assumed safe under general flavoring regulations.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; assumed safe under general ester usage.

-- Asia: Limited specific data; generally follows international safety standards.
+- Asia: Limited specific data; generally follows international safety standards for synthetic esters.

-- Latin America: No specific data; assumed to follow international norms.
+- Latin America: No specific data; assumed to follow international norms for synthetic flavor and fragrance materials.

 Citation hooks: FEMA; EFSA; national authority publications